About Us Contact Shop

-Traveling on a budget is a skill.
+Learning how to travel on a budget is a skill.

 It’s something you acquire when you’ve done it so many times, and made way too many mistakes.

-But, after having been a full-time traveler for awhile, I decided to share some of my best pieces of advice for traveling on a budget.
+But after having been a full-time traveler for a while, I decided to share some of my best pieces of advice for traveling on a budget.

 1. Pick a Location in the Opposite Hemisphere